azuline/repertoire/docs/index.rst

 For documentation on developing against repertoire, please refer to the Hacking section. :ref:`server_api` documents the API that repertoire exposes over HTTP.
-:ref:`hacking_environment` documents the development environment.
+:ref:`environment` documents the development environment.
-:ref:`hacking_backend` documents the backend source code and :ref:`hacking_frontend` documents the frontend source code.
+:ref:`backend` documents the backend source code and :ref:`frontend` documents the frontend source code.

 License
 -------